Sign up for a new account.

 The AID Evolution Continues

 AID systems will continue to evolve.
-The Kowalski pathway in Figure 1 offers insights as to how.3,4 Each advancement, such as eliminating the need announce food or carbohydrate intake, should make managing insulin-requiring diabetes a bit easier and close the loop further.
+The Kowalski pathway in Figure 1 offers insights as to how.3,4 Each advancement, such as eliminating the need announce food or carbohydrate intake or adding delivery of another hormone like glucagon10 or pramlintide,11 should make managing insulin-requiring diabetes a bit easier and close the loop further.

 In the future you may see the availability of faster-acting insulins that require essentially no lead time before they quickly lower glucose as desired.
-You’ll likely see multihormone AID systems, however, none are approved to date.
-Positive studies have been conducted with a system that uses rapid-acting insulin and glucagon10 and another with the faster-acting insulin FiASP and the hormone pramlintide.11 In addition, there will likely be integration of decision support technologies that use artificial intelligence and machine learning, as noted in the table under the description of Medtronic’s Personalized Closed Loop.
+You’ll likely see bi-hormonal AID systems as noted above,10,11 however, none are approved to date.
+In addition, there will likely be integration of decision support technologies that use artificial intelligence and machine learning, as noted in Table 1 under the description of Medtronic’s Personalized Closed Loop.
 Yes, step-by-step AID is advancing!

-New device categories give rise to a new lexicon.
+New device categories give rise to new terms.
 That’s true with AID systems and changes made at FDA to revise review processes.
 The following are a few.
-For more details read: A Look Inside the FDA’s Review Processes for Medical Devices.
+For more details read: A Look Inside the FDA’s Review Processes for Medical Devices (https://t1dexchange.org/a-look-inside-the-fda-approval-process-for-medical-devices/).

 - HCL (Hybrid Closed Loop): Currently available AID systems are considered “hybrid,” because they have not yet fully closed the loop.
 The user still must consider food intake, decide on a bolus dose and deliver it via the delivery device.